 Riding around Sheffield there is still evidence of the impact the war had on the homefront.
 Aside from the social and emotional impact, the war also had an impact on some of the areas we regard as now peaceful.
 To commemorate remembrance day Sheffield Urban CX has put together a route that takes riders through some of these areas, past ghostly outlines of practice trenches and the foundations of a prisoner of war camp are a few of the points of interest on this route that takes in Road and off road tracks, these are rideable on a CX / Gravel Bike, MTB or even a hybrid.
 Due to the loose surfaces on some of the trails we would advise that the full carbon road bike is left at home.
 The route starts in Sheffield City centre and heads out up Ecclesall Rd, the through the green corridor out of the city into the Peak District.

-The Sheffield Urban CX Remembrance rando route and marked points of interest can be found over at Ride With GPS
+Our friends at Routey have mapped out the Sheffield Urban CX Remembrance rando route and marked points of interest

 Time taken – 3-5hrs

 Surface: Road – tarmac – gravel surfaced Bridleway